X-man34/ME467_Robotics_Project2/Final_Report_Friley_Hottes.md

 $k_p=1, k_I=.3, k_a=.8, k_m=.2$

-# FIXME update this visualization after getting all the different visualization tools in play, spesificly seeing the raw data and va and vm and vm hat and va hat and the gyrosope and bias and innovation and all that.
+# FIXME update this visualization after getting all the different visualization tools in play, specifically seeing the raw data and va and vm and vm hat and va hat and the gyroscope and bias and innovation and all that.

 We visualized this motion using MuJoCo that can be seen in `fig\Fig_2-2.mp4`